ericahlqvist/Ahlqvist-Pink-I/README.md

 - Download and compile PARI (see https://pari.math.u-bordeaux.fr).

 - If you want to build using our Makefiles, set the PARI variable.
-On Unix systems: "export PARI={your_pari_location}".
+On Unix systems:

+    "export PARI={your_pari_location}"

 - Compile the massey program by running the command "make" in your terminal while in the directory "Massey".

-- Once compiled, run it for ex. by running ./build/massey 3 "s^2+4027" in your terminal (in the directory Massey).
+- Once compiled, run it for ex. by running

+    ./build/massey 3 "s^2+4027"

+in your terminal (in the directory Massey).